David Dimbleby: 2000s

+2010s

 Dimbleby hosted the third of three televised election debates featuring the leaders of the three main political parties held in the run-up to the 2010 general election.
 On the night of the 2010 general election, Dimbleby hosted the BBC coverage, along with Jeremy Vine, Jeremy Paxman, Nick Robinson, and Emily Maitlis.
-Presenting from BBC Television Centre Studio 1, he was an anchor and involved commentary contributions, guest interviews, and introducing live outside broadcasts.
+Presenting from BBC Television Centre Studio 1, he was an anchor, and involved in commentary contributions, guest interviews and introducing live outside broadcasts.
 In 2013, Dimbleby presented Britain and the Sea and a year later, he presented The European Union: In or Out.
 In 2015, Dimbleby hosted the first BBC general election debate, in spite of the fact that neither Prime Minister David Cameron nor Deputy Prime Minister Nick Clegg took part.

 Dimbleby hosted the EU referendum results show on BBC One, BBC News and BBC World News overnight on 23–24 June 2016, when the UK became the first and only country to vote to leave the European Union.
 In this programme, he made the following quote to the country when the BBC released its forecast for a Leave win at 04:40 BST:

-On 20 April 2017, the BBC announced Dimbleby would host their coverage of the 2017 general election despite having announced that the 2015 general election would be his last.

-On 17 June 2018, the BBC announced Dimbleby would leave Question Time after 25 years at the end of that year.
+On 20 April 2017, the BBC announced that Dimbleby would host their coverage of the 2017 general election, despite having previously said that the 2015 general election would be his last.
+On 17 June 2018, the BBC announced that Dimbleby would leave Question Time after 25 years at the end of that year.
 On 7 December 2018, the BBC announced that Fiona Bruce would take over presenting duties from January 2019.
 Since his retirement from Question Time, Dimbleby has presented occasional documentaries for the BBC.